razerofficial/ue4-plugin-razer-sdk/README.md

 ### RazerSDKExample

-The `RazerSDKExample` sample is an `Unreal C++/Blueprint project`.
+The [RazerSDKExample](https://github.com/razerofficial/ue4-plugin-razer-sdk/tree/master/RazerSDKExample) sample is an `Unreal C++/Blueprint project`.
 This project has the minimal `RazerSDK` initialization and shutdown code required for games which can be found in the level blueprint.

 ![image_1](image-md/image_1.png)

+* The `Blueprints\ExampleWidget_BP` defines the example UI layout.

 * Open the level in `Levels\ExampleLevel`.